1. Home

 By default you see the plate thickness from the geomety.

-The user can modify the value to verify the effect of a local thickening, without having to reanalyse the whole model.
+The plate thickness can be modified to verify the effect of a local thickening, without having to reanalyse the whole model.

 • See the main reinforcement